What is Internal Trade?

 Based on whether or not the retailer possesses a fixed place of business, they are divided into two groups:

-Itinerant Retailers: Itinerant Retailers are small traders, who do not possess a specific place for trading.
+Itinerant Retailers: Itinerant Retailers are small traders who do not possess a specific place for trading.
 So, they tend to move their vendibles from street to street to reach the customers.
-Such retailer often deals in products that are used on a regular basis like fruits, vegetables, toiletries, etc. It includes:
+Further, this retailer often deals in products that are used regularly, like fruits, vegetables, toiletries, etc. It includes:

 - Peddlers and Hawkers